setgeton/cluster-se/README.md

 # cluster-se
 approach to elegantly compute cluster robust standard errors in two-sample-2-stage-least-square.
-Based on the code for  hetereskedasticity robust standard errors as provided by
+Adaption/extension of the code for  hetereskedasticity robust standard errors as provided by

 Robust inference for the Two-Sample 2SLS estimator, Economics Letters,